winitzki/scall/tutorial/programming_dhall.md

 The free FM-typeclass instance `FreeFM t` belongs to the FM-typeclass even if `t` does not.

 For any   type `u` that belongs to the FM-typeclass, we may convert `FreeFM t` into `u` as long as we have a function of type `t → u`.
-The required conversion function (called `runP`) may be implemented generally, given an evidence value of `FreeFMTypeclass`:
+The   conversion function (called `runP`) may be implemented generally, given an evidence value of `FreeFMTypeclass`:

 ```dhall
 let runP : ∀(P : Type → Type) → ∀(FreeFM : Type → Type) → FreeFMTypeclass P FreeFM → ∀(t : Type) → FreeFM t → ∀(u : Type) → FMTypeclass P u → (t → u) → u